 AngelsOnMaps aWalkInThePark Bahnhof Berlin CamæleoDaVinci Cholera chronoAlex chronoHHNews chronoLive chronoMedia chronoNews Chronoscope3D chronoTV codingdavinci crossGLAM Dransfeld drehortHamburg eCulture eCultureHH Egypt FritzSchumacher geoIxD GWLBHannover GroßerBrand Hamburg HAPAGAhoi! harbourcities HHFlut62 Hier so auf dem Schirm iiif iiifmaps iiifviewer ISSTempus Kraftwerk Hirschfelde LeipzigReloaded MapMonday mapsandcolours MonsterMonday mproveinsights New York Nicolai Nikolai openGLAM Oelsner portcities OTD railwayhistory Reeperbahn SilbermannOrgel SilbermannReloaded stabiHH Stonehenge TwitterSerendipity vpano WWII ZugangGestalten 30daymapchallenge

-The historic time rides provided by the Chrono Research Lab are a free service by Matthias Müller-Prove.
-On the other hand this means that I do have some expenses on traveling across centuries.
-You can support this trip by donating a little tip:
+On the other hand this means that there are some expenses on traveling across centuries.
+You can support future trips by your donation.
+Thank you!

 Tip via PayPal